 The flight schedule for the new LAX>SIN route is planned as follows (in local times):

-- Westbound – UA 37, departing Los Angeles International (LAX) at 8:55 pm, arriving at 6:50 am, +2 days in Singapore (SIN)
+- Westbound: UA 37, departing Los Angeles International (LAX) at 8:55 pm, arriving at 6:50 am +2 days in Singapore (SIN)

-- Eastbound – UA 38, departing Singapore (SIN) at 11:00 am, arriving at 10:15 am, the same day in Los Angeles (LAX)
+- Eastbound: UA 38, departing Singapore (SIN) at 11:00 am, arriving at 10:15 am the same day in Los Angeles (LAX)

 United reports the eastbound flight schedule was specifically chosen to allow for optimal flight connections out of LAX.

-What to Expect Onboard:
+What to Expect Onboard

-- Current 787-9 Business seat specs include a 22″ seat width, 78″ pitch/bed length and lie flat seats with180-degree recline.
+- Business: 22″ seat width, 78″ pitch/bed length and lie flat seats with 180-degree recline

-- The 787-9 Economy Plus seat specs include a 17.3″ width, 35″ pitch and 4″ recline.
+- Economy plus: 17.3″ width, 35″ pitch, and 4″ recline

-If you’re interested in a seatmap or advice on prime seating, SeatGuru does a great job of outlining your options in their United 787-9 review.
+If you’re interested in a seat map or advice on prime seating, SeatGuru does a great job of outlining your options in their United 787-9 review.

-Past Routes & Future Plans:
+Past Routes & Future Plans

 In terms of fuel efficiency, Boeing claims its 787-9 planes have 20% better fuel and lower emissions than replacement models.
-Combined with an increased cargo capacity, 30% less cost for maintenance, and a 15% lower operating cost, it’s no wonder we’re starting to see more and more record-setting routes on the 787-9
+Combined with an increased cargo capacity, 30% lower cost for maintenance, and a 15% lower operating cost, it’s no wonder we’re starting to see more and more record-setting routes on the 787-9 aircraft.

-Leading the U.S. to Asia Market:
+Leading the U.S. to Asia Market

 Regardless of the new routes opening by other airlines, Dave Hilfman, United’s Senior Vice President has stated: “Our commitment to our Los Angeles hub is more than 50 years strong and with today’s new Singapore service announcement, we continue to strengthen our position as the leading U.S. carrier to Asia.”